 Travelers should note that a visa is a document that cannot be exchanged and all the information provided during application must be true.
 Any errors or misleading data may result in the visa being refused and/or being denied entry into the country.

 If there was any problem during the petition process, our agents would get in touch with the applicant to fix the issue and continue the process to follow its due course.

 In about 6 working days, the Norwegian traveler should receive their approved visa for Kenya.
 A hard copy of the eVisa will be requested at the Kenyan entry port by immigration officers, therefore, it is important to print it out before traveling.

-Once Norwegian nationals enter Kenya, they have the possibility to extend the Kenyan eVisa for 3 more months directly at the Immigration desks available at the port of entry.
+Once Norwegian nationals enter Kenya, they have the possibility to extend the Kenyan eVisa at Immigration offices.

 Traveling From Oslo to Nairobi